-Enter the LED resistance (ohms), the LED current (amps), and the source voltage (volts) into the calculator to determine the LED Voltage.
+Enter the series resistor value (ohms), the LED current (amps), and the source voltage (volts) into the calculator to determine the LED forward voltage (volts).

 LED Voltage Formula

-The following formula is used to calculate the LED Voltage.
+The following formula is used to calculate the LED forward voltage for a simple series circuit with a current-limiting resistor.

-To calculate the LED voltage, multiply the LED resistance by the current, then subtract the result from the source voltage.
+To calculate the LED voltage, multiply the series resistor by the current to find the resistor voltage drop, then subtract that drop from the source voltage.

 How to Calculate LED Voltage?